ghoststar0ps/Google-Insta-News/README.md

-# Google-Insta-News
+# Google Insta News
+This Project is under MIT License
-Know the Instant news updates from around the world
+Description: Know the Instant news updates from around the world.